aces/Loris/modules/instrument_builder/help/instrument_builder.md

 - Numeric : for numbers - e.g. height, weight, etc. Ranges can be specified to enforce valid data entry.

 Note: _"not_answered"_ will be automatically added as the last option for any dropdown.
-In the case of the others data entry fields types the "not_answered" option will appear next to the element.
 The next time you add a dropdown field, you'll see your last options list is suggested for convenience - click "reset" to clear them.

+Note: An accompanying dropdown field with a _"not_answered"_ option will be automatically added to all other data entry fields that are not dropdown nor multiselect.
+The accompanying dropdown will appear next to the data entry field.
 _Formatting fields_ for cosmetic/visual form features:

 - Blank Line : for separating blocks of questions.
 Leave blank "Question Name" and "Question Text".